puppetlabs/puppet-docs/source/pe/2.7/overview_whats_new.markdown

 subtitle: "New Features in PE 2.7"
 ---

+### Version 2.7.2
+PE 2.7.2 is a maintenance and security release.
+It changes a couple of modules, applies several security patches and updates the defaults for auth.conf.

+#### Changes to Modules
+Two modules, java_ks and pe_mcollective (which depends on jave_ks) have been updated.

+#### Security Patches
+Several security patches are included to address vulnerabilities in either puppet itself or underlying technologies puppet is built on (e.g. JSON, Rails).
+The [release notes](appendix.html#release-notes) have a complete list.

+#### Update to auth.conf
+One of the security fixes involves modifying a code stanza in the auth.conf file.
+If you have are using a manually customized version of this file (e.g. for cloud provisioning purposes, or custom report or cert management), you will need to manually modify the file to edit the stanza.
+The [release notes](appendix.html#release-notes) have the details.

 ### Version 2.7.1
 PE 2.7.1 is a maintenance release.
 It modifies the way PE manages the auth_conf file, fixes an issue with puppet's augeas lenses, and adds several patches to address security issues.
 See the [Appendix](appendix.html#release-notes) for release notes detailing these changes.